gabmartires/SoloProject-Champions/Readme.md

 - [My Projects](#my-projects)

 ## Overview
-This is my third Solo Project from Scrimba!
-The task was to get familiar with the "OnClick" button execution method.
-The Unit converter is intended to convert any number into Length, Mass, and Volume from the Imperial to the Metric System.
-I'm sure my approach wasn't the best but after a week I was able to make it work and improve on it.
+This is my fourth Solo Project from Scrimba!
+The task was to create an endorsing app to improve morale at a company.
+The We Are The Champions App is intended to post comments.
+The adiitional goals include a to and from fields as well as a like button.
+The like button feature is supposed to be liked once per user.
+I tried but I just couldn't make it worked as Scrimbra required it.

 ## About Scrimba